 A mutual fund is a separate entity from the asset management company that manages that mutual fund.

-AGIML is an asset management company established under NBFC Rules and is classified as a Non-Banking Finance Company.
-AGIML is a separate business entity having a separate board of directors.
+AAML is an asset management company established under NBFC Rules and is classified as a Non-Banking Finance Company.
+AAML is a separate business entity having a separate board of directors.

 It is a subsidiary of Bank Alfalah Limited.